Berthoud Pass: Geologic history

 Berthoud Pass is found in a region of Middle Proterozoic granite that intruded through older schist and gneiss roughly 1.4 billion years ago.
 It was carved out by a fault zone crossing the Continental Divide.
 The pass is capped by metasedimentary rock and surrounded by granite on both sides.

 The entire region was formed by continuing compression of the crust into the Routt and Berthoud plutonic suites.
 This compression led to the formation of volcanoes in New Mexico.

 Climate

-Berthoud Pass has an extreme alpine subarctic climate (Köppen Dfc), bordering on an alpine climate (ETH), with short summers featuring comfortable days and cold nights, and long, extremely snowy winters.
+Berthoud Pass has an extreme subalpine climate (Köppen Dfc), bordering on an alpine climate (ETH), with short summers featuring comfortable days and cold nights, and long, extremely snowy winters.
 The average annual snowfall is 391.2 in, and every month from November to May averages at least 37 in of snow.
 In the year from July 1983 to June 1984 snowfall reached 523.4 in, including 123 in in December 1983.
 Actual snow depth can be expected to peak at over 55 in and has exceeded 110 in.